google/asylo-site/_docs/reference/runtime.md

 1. Only the enclavized portion of the application can request a fork.
 2. At most one snapshot can be created per fork request.
+3.  `fork` is thread-safe.
+The thread that requests `fork` blocks enclave entries and waits till all other threads are blocked before proceeding to take a snapshot.
-3. The cloned enclave has exactly the same identity as the parent enclave.
+4. The cloned enclave has exactly the same identity as the parent enclave.
-4. If no other threads were running inside the parent enclave when it called `fork`, the cloned enclave's state is the same as that of the parent enclave when it called `fork`.
+5. The cloned enclave's state is the same as that of the parent enclave when it called `fork`.
-5. The snapshot is encrypted by a randomly generated AES256-GCM-SIV key.
+6. The snapshot is encrypted by a randomly generated AES256-GCM-SIV key.
-6. THe parent enclave will send the snapshot key to the child enclave only after verifying the child enclave has exactly the same identity.
+7. The parent enclave will send the snapshot key to the child enclave only after verifying the child enclave has exactly the same identity.
-7. The key is encrypted while the parent sends it to the child, by a key generated from a Diffie-Hellman key exchange.
+8. The key is encrypted while the parent sends it to the child, by a key generated from a Diffie-Hellman key exchange.
-8. The parent will only send the key to one child enclave.
+9. The parent will only send the key to one child enclave.
+10. If there are other threads running in the child enclave while restoring, restore terminates and rejects all entries into the enclave.
-9. If the encrypted snapshot is modified, the child enclave does not restore, and will block all entries.
+11. If the encrypted snapshot is modified, the child enclave does not restore, and rejects all entries.

 #### `fsync`/`fdatasync`